| What

 is one or more of the following clinical situations:

-of intestines,
+of intestines, blockage

-of intestines,
+of intestines, bloating

-and constipation,
+and constipation, abnormal

-intestinal connections, or
+intestinal connections, or anal

 fissure or abscess.
+There

 may be problems outside of the intestinal tract.
 These include